-When a death which has been expected occurs at home or at a nursing home, the doctor who has been treating the deceased should be contacted.
-Provided the deceased has seen a doctor during their final illness (within the previous 28 days) the doctor or a colleague (with death verification qualifications) will either attend to confirm that death has occurred or will give permission for the deceased to be transferred to a funeral firm’s premises if it is your wish for this to happen.
-You can then contact the funeral firm of your choice, which will attend to transfer the deceased to its premises.
+When a death, which has been expected, occurs at home the doctor who has been treating the deceased should be contacted.
+Provided the deceased has seen a doctor during their final illness within the preceding 28 days the doctor or a suitably trained medical professional with death verification qualifications (district nurse, paramedic, out of hours doctor) will either attend to confirm that death has occurred, or will give permission for the deceased to be transferred to a funeral directors premises if it is your wish for this to happen.
+You can then contact the funeral director of your choice, who will attend to convey the deceased back to its Chapel of Rest.

-If a relative who has been a hospital in-patient dies, the doctors who have been treating the deceased will usually be able to issue the Medical Certificate of Cause of Death.
+If a relative who has been a hospital in-patient dies, the doctor who has been treating the deceased will usually be able to issue the Medical Certificate of Cause of Death.
 You should then notify the Bereavement Office at the hospital whether there will be a burial or cremation (if known at this stage) and which Funeral Director will be dealing with the arrangements.

 A close relative of the deceased, relative in attendance during last illness, or a relative living in the district where the death occurred.
 A person present at death or the person dealing with the disposal of the body, ie signing the paper work the funeral.